jonDuke/jonDuke.github.io/_posts/2019-02-06-steam-data-project.md

 ![hrs played vs recommendations graph](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/hrs-played-vs-recom-scatter.png?raw=true){: .center-block :}

 Just looking at the average hours played in each game vs how often the reviewers recommended it, the correlation is actually pretty low.
 Specifically, there is only a correlation coefficient of -.069 when including all games, or -.353 when considering the games with more than 10 reviews.
 (Remember, sample size matters!)

 ![all reviews hours played](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/all-reviews-hrs-played.png?raw=true){: .center-block :}

-If you look at the playtime of all reviews, it does appear there is a cutoff where players who did not recommend a game stopped playing altogether.
+If you look at the playtime of all reviews like this, it does appear there is a cutoff where players who did not recommend a game stopped playing altogether.
 However, notice that cutoff is around 12,500 hours!
 There also isn't very many reviews with more hours than that.

 Looking at the specific numbers, the median playtime on these reviews is 190 hours, and the average is 364 hours.
 Let's take that median and say that's "a lot" of time (and to people who don't play a lot of games, yeah that is a lot).
-- 217720 reviewers have played over 190 hours, and they recommend the game 73.23 % of the time
+- 217,720 reviewers have played over 190 hours, and they recommend the game 73.23 % of the time
- - 217171 reviewers have played under 190 hours, and they recommend the game 66.38 % of the time
+- 217,171 reviewers have played under 190 hours, and they recommend the game 66.38 % of the time

+For the record, those percentages are almost the same if you make the cutoff 364 instead.
 So while there is a difference between how long people will play games that they like or not, it is surprisingly small.
-This brings up am interesting point though, of just how many hours players have put into these games.
+This brings up an interesting point though, of just how many hours players have put into these games.
 So here's a visualization of the hours played in each of the games we have more than 10 reviews for.

 ![average playtime graph](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/avg-playtime-reviewed-games.png?raw=true){: .center-block :}